 - A child younger than 3 months has a temperature of 101°F (38.3°C) or more.

-- A child between 3 months and 1 year has a fever that lasts more than 24 hours.
+- A child 3 months to 1 year has a fever that lasts more than 24 hours.

 - The fever remains above 103°F (39.4°C) after 1 to 2 hours of home treatment.

 - The fever does not improve after 3 days, or has lasted more than 5 days.

 The provider will take your medical history and perform a physical exam.